Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     10. Crowbar
     11. A chunk of irradium
     12. Tent
-- d10 weapons (d6 if you start with a scroll)
+- Muscles + d10 weapons / Muscles + d6 if you start with a scroll / d10 if you're rolling again
     1. Pointed stick (d4)
     2. Cool wizard stick (d4)
     3. Slingshot (d4 / d6 if used with ball bearings)